pedrovicentealmeida/euroage_plus-project/README.md

 </div>

 ## Description
-This repository contains all the resources related to the serious game developed for the EuroAGE+ project, which was a key component of my MSc thesis dissertation.
-It also includes a stable and user-friendly version of the game, utilizing the Jazzy distribution of the Robot Operating System (ROS) 2.
+This repository contains all the resources related to the serious game developed for the [EuroAGE+ project](https://euroageplus.unex.es/pt-pt/), which was a key component of my MSc thesis dissertation [1].
+It also includes a stable and user-friendly version of the game, implemented with the Jazzy distribution of the Robot Operating System (ROS) 2.
 The project was migrated from the ROS Noetic branch to ensure compatibility with this distribution of ROS.

 ## Table of Contents
 - [Organization](#organization)